|

 Ed that she realized she had failed the audition: "I stank,

-didn't I?"; she thanked Ed for his support, but then shared how she didn't really
+didn't I?"; she thanked Ed for his support, but then shared

-want a career as a musician: "I'm not interested in playing
+how she didn't really want a career as a musician: "I'm not

-after kissing him on the cheek, she offered - as a thank you - to
+offered - as a thank you - to perform oral sex on Ed: ("Mr.

-but as he tried to decline, his vehicle went out of control and crashed
+his vehicle went out of control and crashed

 - in the instant just before the crash, Ed thought about

-his own mortality, as one of the car's hubcabs (resembling a flying
+his own mortality, as one of the car's hubcabs (resembling a flying saucer) spun off:

-thought about what an undertaker had told me once.
+- "I thought about what an undertaker had told me once.
 That your hair

 keeps growing for a while, anyway, after you die.
 And then it stops.